nikitakot/nestjs-boilerplate/article/article-devto.md

 $ docker-compose up -d
 ```

-Prisma server is now connected to the local Postgress instance and runs on port 4466.
-Opening `http://localhost:4466` in a browser will open Prisma GraphQL playground.
+The Prisma server is now connected to the local Postgress instance and runs on port 4466.
+Opening `http://localhost:4466` in a browser will open the Prisma GraphQL playground.

-Now let's install Prisma CLI and prisma client helper library.
+Now let's install the Prisma CLI and the Prisma client helper library.

 ```shell
 $ npm install -g prisma